 The Honeycomb Filling Stitch - Test

-To work the honeycomb filling stitch, you span a layer of parallel horizontal threads, then work a second layer of parallel diagonal threads on top of it, and finally lay a third layer of diagonal threads perpendicular to the second layer on top, which you weave through the already existing threads, passing your needle under the horizontal and over the diagonal threads.
+To work the honeycomb filling stitch, you span a layer of parallel horizontal threads, then work a second layer of parallel diagonal threads on top of it, and finally lay a third layer of diagonal threads perpendicular to the second layer on top, which you weave through the already existing threads, passing your needle over the horizontal and under the diagonal threads.

 The tricky thing, as I noticed practicing it, was to meet the right spacing at a slanted bottom line.
 A straight bottom line doesn't pose difficulties in estimating the regular spacing for parallel lines, but as soon as it gets slanted, the necessary spacing increases extremely.
 The whole process of spacing the threads in this skirt was a matter of trial and error.

 Nevertheless, the test run worked out in the end, and I got down to fill the legs with long-and-short stitch in pale yellow up to the lower edge.